Most people wouldn’t suspect it about me. I swear. A lot. And not just the occasional shit or damn-it, but fully nuked F-bombs.

 I’m not proud of the fact that I was called into the pre-school principal’s office because of my son’s mimicry.

 Yet neither am I concerned enough not to keep liking the Scary Mommy posts that humorously justify swearing in front of your kids.

 And then I saw video footage of the interactions between racist Nazis and human and civil rights activists in Charlottesville, Virginia over the weekend.

 Like the rivulets of sweat dripping down the faces of onlookers, barely bridled emotion coursed through tensed muscles and prickled nerves to attention.
 Angry shouts erupted.
-Voices from all directions hurled F-bombs on their counterparts.
+Voices hurled F-bombs on their counterparts.

 But fuck was not enough.
 Anxious hands gripped weapons, fists and bodies grappled each other with the force fuck lacked.

 This word is hollow, incapable of bearing the weight of history, fear, and emotion that drowns the deepest recesses of our souls and collective humanity.
 It mocks the gravity of the situation.

 Fuck is not the word we need right now.
 It is not a word that will break down the walls, statues, and laws that keep justice from rolling like waters across this land.